Since there’s no one definitive “animal cracker,” this is a tough question to answer.

 - “Lecithin” – If the ingredients list only says “lecithin”, it’s probably from animal sources and not vegan.
 “Soy lecithin” is more common, and soy lecithin is usually vegan.

 - Palm oil (see is palm oil vegan) – Palm oil may be from a plant, but its production results in orangutans and tigers being brutally killed and injured.
-It’s not vegan.
+Many vegans avoid it.

 Other than that, the main ingredients you’ll see are: